HolmesLab/holmeslab/docs/Projects/PCX/interview-session.md

 Go to the clinical ratings survey [PCX_ClinicalVisit_ClinicianRatings](https://rutgers.ca1.qualtrics.com/jfe/form/SV_6tBSwRN0CukilQG) on Qualtrics and enter in the subject's qualtrics ID and dates.
 ![id](interview-session/id_in_survey.png)

-> If you've started the survey before and the URL is saving your responses, but you now want to go back to the original front page / delete your old responses, use [this link](https://rutgers.ca1.qualtrics.com/jfe/form/SV_bpUc7WXekERE7Cm?Q_R_DEL=1)
+> (If you've started the survey before and the URL is saving your responses, but you now want to go back to the original front page / delete your old responses, use [this link](https://rutgers.ca1.qualtrics.com/jfe/form/SV_bpUc7WXekERE7Cm?Q_R_DEL=1) )

-### Notes:
+Surveys Administered
+> NOTE: These 4 surveys are in order of *content*, NOT separated by survey-- so a BPRS question may be in the middle of 2 PANSS questions, etc.
-- The clinical survey questions are *NOT MANDATORY*.
-You can ask any of these questions to get more information, but feel free to skip if you've gotten enough information from the SCID.
+- PANSS (guiding questions are optional if you have enough information from the SCID)
-- This survey has display logic to display questions based on answers.
-Specifically, suicidality questions will be displayed or skipped based on answers.
-- There is also suicidality procedure information in the displayed answers based on how the participant responds to the questions.
+    - About the last week
+    - Questions are similar to PANSS official guiding questions, and are consistent with our prior data collection of these scales
+- MADRS  (guiding Q’s as needed)
+    - Questions are similar to MADRS official guiding questions, and are consistent with our prior data collection of these scales
+- BPRS (overlaps with PANSS guiding Q’s; also as needed)
+- YMRS (guiding Q’s as needed)
+- C-SSRS (only use when SI has been endorsed a.k.a as normal)
+    - NOTE: CSSRS will only come up depending on the answer to MADRS Question 10, which is about suicidal ideation and intent.

 ## 4. Send [this email]((https://holmeslab.github.io/holmeslab/docs/Projects/PCX/interview-session/email1/)) to participant
-1. Fill out this [email template](https://holmeslab.github.io/holmeslab/docs/Projects/PCX/interview-session/email1/) to send to participant for self-report surveys:
+1. Fill out this [email template](https://holmeslab.github.io/holmeslab/docs/Projects/PCX/interview-session/email1/) to send to participant for self-report surveys (Email has self-report battery link, CAHBIR screener link and mental health resources sheet)
-    - Fill in their name and qualtrics ID
+    - NOTE: fill in their name and qualtrics ID
-    - Email has self-report battery link, CAHBIR screener link and mental health resources sheet
-2. Email to participant
+2. Send email to participant
     - If on zoom, must be an email they can access - this is where they'll click the self-report surveys link

 ## 5. Self-Report Surveys
+- Have subject go to their email and select [“Psych Connectomics Clinical Visit Self Report Scales”](https://rutgers.ca1.qualtrics.com/jfe/form/SV_78QRYTSOnegCSjQ) from the email (duration: ~50 minutes)
-After finishing the clinician interviews, Ask them to open the Self-Report Survey link from the email, and to share their screen if on Zoom.
+- Ask them to open the Self-Report Survey link from their email

-Tell them or email them their qual_id so that they enter it correctly. (ie qualr_01)

-Have them fill out the self-report survey while their screen is shared, so you can see that they're filling it out.
-You can be off camera and muted, but be there to answer any questions they may have.
+    - Ask them to share their screen if on Zoom
+- After they finish, Check [Self-Report Scales](https://rutgers.yul1.qualtrics.com/reporting-dashboard/web/6759f2274afe9f0008e00f36/pages/Page_7691eb9e-0279-4dea-b9f6-75c7541d5cfc/view?surveyId=SV_78QRYTSOnegCSjQ) (<- link to survey responses) for QIDS-SR scale question qids_12, deals with suicidal ideation
+QIDS response is a 6, administer [Holmes Lab Suicide Risk Assessment](https://rutgers.ca1.qualtrics.com/jfe/form/SV_1Nb3mdge9pfjlnE)
+    - 2-4 questions, very fast
+    - Logic displays what to do based on answers

 ## 6. Payment
 Once they've submitted, send them their payment.